-'Gràfica de les Ramblas': Capturing Barcelona's disappearing signs
+'Gràfica de les Rambles': Capturing Barcelona's disappearing signs

 "It's very sad," she laments.

-However attempts are being made to preserve some of the city's Modernista signage, which the first chapter of "Gràfica de les Ramblas" focuses on.
+However attempts are being made to preserve some of the city's Modernista signage, which the first chapter of "Gràfica de les Rambles" focuses on.

 Preservation attempts